apache/spark/README.md

-Airflow is the work of the [community](https://github.com/apache/airflow/graphs/contributors), but the [core committers/maintainers](https://people.apache.org/committers-by-project.html#airflow) are responsible for reviewing and merging PRs as well as steering conversation around new feature requests.
+Airflow is the work of the [community](https://github.com/apache/airflow/graphs/contributors), but the [core committers/maintainers](https://people.apache.org/committers-by-project.html#airflow) are responsible for reviewing and merging PRs as well as steering conversations around new feature requests.
 If you would like to become a maintainer, please review the Apache Airflow [committer requirements](https://github.com/apache/airflow/blob/main/COMMITTERS.rst#guidelines-to-become-an-airflow-committer).